UNMC_Acronym_Vert_sm_4c

 Phase II - How Well It Works

-Looks at whether the treatment works for certain types of cancer and builds on the safety findings from Phase I. These trials involve 100-300 participants and may compare different doses or methods of giving the treatment.
+Looks at whether the treatment works for certain types of cancer and builds on the safety findings from Phase I. These trials have 100-300 participants and may compare different doses or methods of giving the treatment.

 Phase III - Head-to-head Comparison

 Compares the new treatment to standard treatments.
 If the new treatment results are positive, the U.S. Food and Drug Administration (FDA) may approve it.
-They test effectiveness and monitor side effects in a larger, more diverse group (1,000-3,000 participants).
+They test effectiveness and track side effects in a larger, more diverse group (1,000-3,000 participants).

-Phase IV - Post Market Monitoring
+Phase IV - Post-Market Monitoring

 Studies long-term safety and benefits on a larger, more varied group of people after an FDA-approved treatment.
 Phase IV trials help ensure optimal use of newly approved treatments.

-Common Concerns
+Common Misunderstandings

 Clinical trials are available for all stages of disease and even for prevention.
 Many trials focus on newly diagnosed patients.